 Blockchain technology is often compared to the rise of the internet.
 This “digital ledger” makes it possible to store data de-centrally.
 This is not only safer but also cheaper.
 It is still uncertain whether it will change our lives as drastically as the global web, but Maritime Maersk and the Rotterdam people are already overboard and have started experimenting with blockchain.
 But how progressive is the logistics sector exactly?

 The blockchain application for Maersk that has to go live next year, solves a specific problem.
-There are many different parties involved in Maersk’s transport processes, such as the insurer, the owner of the cargo, shipping company, etc. They communicate through a variety of different documents, which is cumbersome, time-consuming and unnecessarily expensive.
+There are many different parties involved in Maersk’s transport processes, such as the insurer, the owner of the cargo, the shipping company, etc. They communicate through a variety of different documents, which is cumbersome, time-consuming; and unnecessarily expensive.

 Thanks to blockchain technology, everyone involved in the process knows where the load is at all times.
-It is also immediately clear whom’s cargo is insured and under what conditions.
+It is also immediately clear whose cargo is insured and under what conditions.
 This makes insurance and handling claims a lot easier.
 Blockchain also makes instant information available.